800 E. Overland

 We invite suppliers to learn more about doing business with the County of El Paso by visiting Doing Business with the County and to review the current List of Bids, which includes downloadable documents and award history.
-Should you require more information about any information listed herein, contact us at 915.546.2048.
+Additionally, we invite any public agency within the County of El Paso to take advantage of our Interagency Transfer Policy (Surplus Donation) by which an agency can request to obtain vehicles, computers, and other routine surplus currently scheduled for auction or disposal.
+Should you require more information about any topic listed herein, contact us at 915.546.2048.

 The El Paso County Purchasing Department serves as part of the statutory checks and balances system for County administration.
 The Purchasing Agent reports to the County Purchasing Board and is charged with the administration of all purchasing practices and assuring fair and equitable treatment to vendors without regard to political pressure or discrimination on the basis of race, color, religion, national origin, handicap or sex.